-When you visit our website, we place a “cookie” on your device.
-This is a small text file that we use to recognize your device when you return to our website for a later visit.
-With the help of the cookie we can also analyze certain user behavior, for example, which parts of our website you use, how long you stay on our site and when and how often you return to our site.
-We will delete a cookie no later than twelve months after your last visit to our website.
+When you visit our website, we place one or more “cookies” on your device.
+A cookie is a small text file that we use to recognize your device when you return to our website for a later visit.
+With the help of cookies we can also analyze certain user behavior, for example, which parts of our website you are looking at, how long you stay on our site and when and how often you return to our website.
+Cookies placed by us will be deleted no later than twelve months after your last visit to our website.

-This data processing is carried out on the basis of our legitimate interest to better tailor our online presence to our visitors’ interests and the technology used by them (device and browser types), to analyse and optimise our website’s functions and the efficiency of advertising measures (legal basis: Article 6 par.
+This data processing is carried out on the basis of our legitimate interest to better tailor our product range to the wishes of our shop visitors and to optimise the shop functions and the efficiency of advertising measures (legal basis: Article 6 par.
 1 f GDPR).